History

 A New Era in the Twilight League

-The summer of 2004 marked the 85th anniversary of the GHTBL.
-That same year, the Bristol Merchants began a run to remember in which they won a total of 9 championships in 6 years.
-The league’s Meriden-based franchise, now the Record-Journal Expos, have earned 4 titles since 2006.
-From 2011 to 2013, the Ferguson Waterworks franchise, led by their captain Greg Annino, achieved 3 consecutive Playoff Championships.
-The Vernon Orioles have recently proved to be the class of the league.
-Managed by Jack Ceppetelli, and led by players such as Nick Roy, Dan Trubia, Tony Trubia and Tyler Pogmore, the Orioles have achieved 7 consecutive championship seasons.
+As for other active franchises, league’s Meriden-based club, now the Record-Journal Expos, have earned 4 titles since 2006.
+From 2011 to 2013, the Ferguson Waterworks, led by Greg Annino, achieved 3 consecutive Playoff Championships.
+Though it’s the Vernon Orioles who have proved to be the class of the league.
+Managed by Jack Ceppetelli, and led by players such as Nick Roy, Dan Trubia, Tony Trubia and Tyler Pogmore, the Orioles have claimed 7 consecutive pennant-winning seasons.

 2012 Ferguson Waterworks